MaenoRyuko/AndroidAdvancePush/readme.md

 ## Deliver Push Notification：Segment Delivery
 ### Operation Check(4)Segment Delivery

-* It is OK if "Sent to one device" is displayed.
+* It is OK if "1 Send to devices" is displayed.
-* Click "Create push notifications"
+* Click "New push notification"
 * It will be delivered after waiting for a while → Check the device!

 .center[